Skip to main content

 • We Do it Our Way

-Join Daylight Vandal as they share an honest look at life in the local music scene as young artists.
-They unpack how to get started, build connections, organise all‑ages gigs and navigate venues.
+Daylight Vandal offered an honest look at life in the local music scene as young artists.
+They unpacked how to get started, build connections, organise all‑ages gigs and navigate venues.
+They also explored self‑care, fair pay and sustaining creative momentum, before closing with a short live performance

 • Weaving Workshop with Auntie Erica